Optium-Capital/app000_unified_apps/README.md

 ---

 Made to save hours of repetitive work
-💼 Built by the Data Team @ Optium Capital
+💼 Built by Olivier de Swart for Optium Capital